Link Building Tools: What We Actually Use for Client Campaigns

 Which Outreach Platform Should You Buy?

 Two credible options: Pitchbox and Buzzstream.
-We use Pitchbox as the primary.
+We use Pitchbox as the primary for our link-building outreach.
 Buzzstream is reasonable at lower volumes.

 Pitchbox (primary)